 Wheat berries are a true whole grain!
 You may not recognize the name, but without these kernels, there would be no flour.
-Wheat berries are loaded with nutrients and are as easy as rice to prepare — perfect for a meal any time of year.
+Wheat berries are loaded with nutrients and are as easy as rice to prepare — perfect for a meal at any time of year.

 What are wheat berries?

 When boiled, cooked wheat berries have a chewy bite and subtle nutty, earthy flavor.
-They’re sturdy enough to handle bold salad dressings and still delicate enough to taste delicious with some milk, honey and cinnamon.
+They’re sturdy enough to handle bold salad dressings and still delicate enough to taste delicious with some milk, honey, and cinnamon.

 If you like sprouts on salads and sandwiches, add a little water to wheat berries and you can grow your own wheat sprouts.